TJ Galiardi: Playing career

 On July 12, 2011, Galiardi re-signed to a one-year contract with the Colorado Avalanche.
+In the 2011–12 season, Galiardi continued to struggle to recapture his rookie season form.
+On January 6, 2012, Galiardi recorded his first career Gordie Howe hat-trick in a 4–0 win over the Chicago Blackhawks by recording a goal on Blackhawks' goaltender Corey Crawford, an assist on a goal by David Jones and participated in his first career fight against Blackhawks' forward Dave Bolland.

-In the 2011–12 season, Galiardi continued to struggle to recapture his rookie season form and at the trade deadline on February 27, 2012, Galiardi was traded by the Avalanche, along with Daniel Winnik and a seventh-round pick, to the San Jose Sharks in exchange for Jamie McGinn and prospects Mike Connolly, Michael Sgarbossa.
-Galiardi struggled to immediately make an impact with the Sharks, demoted as a healthy scratch on occasion while scoring 1 goal in 14 games.
+Towards the end of the 2011–12 season, on February 27, 2012 at the trade deadline, Galiardi was traded by the Avalanche, along with Daniel Winnik and a seventh-round pick, to the San Jose Sharks in exchange for Jamie McGinn and prospects Mike Connolly, Michael Sgarbossa.
+Galiardi struggled to immediately make an impact with the Sharks, demoted as a healthy scratch on occasion while scoring a goal in 14 games.

 As a restricted free agent at season end, Galiardi initially opted to take the Sharks to salary arbitration before agreeing to a one-year extension on July 9, 2012.
 With the 2012 NHL lockout in effect and in order to keep in shape, Galiardi signed his first European contract with German second division club, SC Bietigheim Steelers on October 3, 2012.
 Galiardi appeared in 7 games, posting 6 points with Bietigheim before suffering a minor knee injury, which forced a return to North America for rehabilitation.
 Upon recovery, he returned to practice with his former WHL junior team, the Calgary Hitmen.

 At the conclusion of the lockout and return to health, Galiardi struggled initially as a healthy scratch for the Sharks before securing a regular role on the team by the playoffs, to finish with 14 points in 36 games.
 During the 2013 Playoffs, Galiardi played on the team's top line alongside Brent Burns and Joe Thornton.
 On May 26, 2013, Galiardi scored his first career playoff goal, a game-winner against the Los Angeles Kings, as the Sharks went on to win 2–1.